Got it! So we can prepare for the call, please provide a little more information.

 November 16, 2020

-How To Leverage Ontologies with your Mastered Data
+How to Leverage Ontologies and Enterprise Knowledge Graphs With Your Mastered Data

 Tamr Insights